Dog Shivering Causes: Normal Trembling vs. Warning Signs

 | Severe trauma (fall, car accident) | Internal injury |

 For guidance on stabilizing a dog before reaching the clinic, see the dog emergency first aid guide.
+If fever is also present alongside trembling, the dog fever symptoms and care guide covers temperature thresholds and the appropriate response at each level.

 Urgent — within 24 hours